slavaim/MacOSX-Kernel-Filter/README.md

 The driver allows to intercept network trafic, collect it in the user mode, change it and reinject in the network.

 You can use the driver for educational purposses.
 The commercial usage or code/binary distribution is not allowed.
+The driver was developed in 2009-2011 and tested up to Mac OS X Mavericks.

 Slava Imameev
 Sydney